 Here you will find a step-by-step guide for everything you need to know about ultrasound guided peripheral vascular access.
 Just like trying a new recipe for the first time, learning the process for Ultrasound IV's can seem overwhelming.
 So we've broken it down each step of the way for you, with special advice from leaders in the field.

 You will need a longer IV than standard nursing IV kits contain.
-If you grab the convenient 1" catheters, you may get into the vessel but the IV will blow very quickly.
-That's because it's required to have >50% of the catheter in the vessel to be viable long-term, and the veins you're using with ultrasound are deeper than the very superficial veins used for blind cannulation.
+If you grab the convenient 1" catheters, your IV will blow.
+(You may get into the vessel, but it won't last.
+Nursing protocols and wisdom require >50% of the catheter to be in the vessel to be viable long-term.
+The veins you're using with ultrasound are deeper.
 So!
 Grabbing 1.75" or longer catheters are Step 1.

 .

-An 18g long IV catheter will be the best place to start in most adults.
-You will also want to make sure you have a tourniquet, sterile gel, a sterile probe cover or sticker, and something to wipe up the gel afterwards (gel or skin prep wipe)
+An 18g long IV catheter will be the best place to start.
+You will also want to make sure you have a tourniquet, sterile gel, a sterile probe cover/sticker, and something to wipe up the gel afterwards

 "Start distal and move proximal" is an appropriate old adage here.
 Forearm veins are a great choice, but remember to not press too hard with your probe while scanning.
 You may be collapsing the very vein you're looking for!
 So float over the arm on a cushion of gel